greg4fun/katacoda-scenarios-1/BFest/step1.md

 Images are stored in Registries.
 By default Katacoda uses DockerHub however internally we currently use Quay.

-How to search for an image on the Registry:
+We can search for an image in the regist useing the _docker search_ command.

+In this example we are searching for images that mention **redis**:

 `docker search redis`{{execute}}

-In this example we are searching for the **redis** image.

 Let's retrieve the image from the remote registy: